python/mypy/docs/source/command_line.rst

 - ``--config-file CONFIG_FILE`` causes configuration settings to be read from the given file.
-By default settings are read from ``mypy.ini`` or ``setup.cfg`` in the current directory.
+By default settings are read from ``mypy.ini`` or ``setup.cfg`` in the current directory, or ``.mypy.ini`` in the user home directory.
 Settings override mypy's built-in defaults and command line flags can override settings.
 See :ref:`config-file` for the syntax of configuration files.

 - ``--junit-xml JUNIT_XML`` will make mypy generate a JUnit XML test result document with type checking results.
 This can make it easier